 Each length of pipe and each pipe fitting, trap, fixture, material and device utilized in a plumbing system shall bear the identification of the manufacturer and any markings required by the applicable referenced standards.
-Nipples created from the cutting and threading of approved pipe shall not be required to be identified.

-Materials used shall be installed in strict accordance with the standards under which the materials are accepted and approved.
+All materials used shall be installed in strict accordance with the standards under which the materials are accepted and approved.
 In the absence of such installation procedures, the manufacturer’s instructions shall be followed.
 Where the requirements of referenced standards or manufacturer’s instructions do not conform to the minimum provisions of this code, the provisions of this code shall apply.

-Plastic pipe, fittings and components shall be third-party certified as conforming to NSF 14.
+All plastic pipe, fittings and components shall be third-party certified as conforming to NSF 14.

 Water service pipes, water distribution pipes and the necessary connecting pipes, fittings, control valves, faucets and appurtenances used to dispense water intended for human ingestion shall be evaluated and listed as conforming to the requirements of NSF 61.